-We formulated six co-design principles to guide planning and decision-making processes in the LL towards co-design.
-These were presented to the workshop participants in the form of a poster including short descriptions of the principles and a checklist consisting of questions which helps assess whether they are considered in processes.
-These principles are: (1) be open & inclusive, (2) be diverse, (3) share goals and vision, (4) think long term, (5) be experimental and reflective, and (6) be flexible.
+Formulating six co-design principles guides planning and decision-making processes in the LL towards co-design: (1) be open & inclusive, (2) be diverse, (3) share goals and vision, (4) think long term, (5) be experimental and reflective, and (6) be flexible.
 Based on discussions in the workshop, an additional one was added, namely (7) be transparent.
+The three workshop rounds reflected on the co-design principles, supported by tools and exercises (see D2.10).